weilandia/coding-for-managers/technical-interview/lecture-notes.md

 #### Live Demo
 Each software engineering candidate, or even product manager, should have at least one recent project that they can comfortably give a live demo of.
 A quick and simple description of what the app or website is, is sufficient; what is more interesting is the conversation around the technologies used (and why those), how you set up the database, and what the biggest technical challenges were.
 For a product manager, the conversation may revolve more around the product decisions- how did you prioritize what to build first?
 What is an example of a feature you chose to leave out, and why?
 How well did the team work together, and how could you remove future roadblocks?

-#### Example Questions
+#### Example Technical Challenges

+- Reverse a string two different ways iteratively and one way recursively.
+Which solution is most efficient and why?

-- Can you write code in Java or C++ to find the power set of a given set?
-For example if S={a,b} the power set is P={{},{a},{b},{a,b}} ( you can also choose any of your favorite programming language)
+- Write an algorithm in Java or C++ to find the power set of a given set.
+For example if S = [a,b] the power set is P = [[],[a],[b],[a,b]] (you can also choose any of your favorite programming language)

-- Write code in Java to find out whether a binary tree is a mirror image of itself or not.
-Should code be thread-safe?
+- Write an algorithm in Java to find out whether a binary tree is a mirror image of itself or not.
+What is the algorithmic complexity of your solution?

-- Can you write code to implement your own hashtable in C++ or Java?
+- Implement your own hashtable in C++ or Java.

-- Write code to find out a number of occurrence of a number in a sorted array ?
+- Write an algorithm to determine the number of occurrences of a number in a sorted array.
+Is there a more efficient way of implementing this?

-- Can you implement a Generic LRU Cache in Java ?
+- Implement a generic LRU cache in the language of your choice.

 - Write a program to solve a Rubik's cube in any programming language.